CagriDK/Surround-View/README.md

 # Surround-View
-This project had been completed by Çağrı Dükünlü Contact mail:cagridknl@gmail.com
+This project had been completed by Çağrı Dükünlü Contact mail: cagridknl@gmail.com

 The project holds MIT License and can be used from other developers as long as the base developer had credit.